 This is a nice nod to your international customer, who might feel safer paying in their local currency.

-While this feature isn’t something that comes with any of the WooCommerce multilingual plugins, you can enable it via one of the extensions from the official WooCommerce catalog.
+While this feature isn’t something that comes with any of the WooCommerce multilingual plugins, you can enable it via one of the extensions from the official WooCommerce catalog, or using one of these multi-currency plugins.
 What your WooCommerce multilingual plugin does need to do, however, is not interfere with these settings and let the extension do its thing.

 Multilingual WooCommerce SEO